 Ostrow is dedicated to advancing the dental hygiene profession and serving the community.
 We provide students with a uniquely comprehensive dental hygiene education that can only be found here at USC.

-- Ostrow offers both a bachelor’s of science degree as well as an online master’s of science degree.
+- Ostrow offers both a bachelor’s of science degree as well as a bachelor’s-doctor of dental surgery pathway degree.

 - Among the more than 300 dental hygiene programs in the United States, only 55 — including USC — confer the bachelor of science degree.
 And just 21 programs offer the master’s of science degree.